LME Copper: Non-commercial uses

 LME Copper contracts with delivery dates up to 123 months into the future are available, and prices of those contracts can produce forecasts of the spot price of Copper at those delivery times.
 However, LME Copper price forecasts of spot copper prices were found to exhibit biases.

 LME Copper futures prices are also a part of the S&P GSCI commodity index, which is a benchmark index widely followed in financial markets by traders and institutional investors.
 Its weighting in these commodity indices give LME Copper futures prices non-trivial influence on returns on a wide range of investment funds and portfolios.
 Conversely, traders and investors have become non-trivial participants in the market for LME Copper contracts, and have had a better track record than commercial participants in the copper supply chain at predicting copper industrial cycles.

 LME Copper has been used as important financial and economic signals.
 Contract prices have been used as signals for general financial market conditions and equity market return.
 They have also been used as leading indicators for economic activity and business cycles.

 Related derivatives

 The Chicago Mercantile Exchange (CME) and the Shanghai Futures Exchange (SHFE) also offer Copper futures contracts.
-Market studies have show that all three markets are closely linked, and that LME traded copper contracts are the dominant source of price discovery for the other exchanges.
+Market studies have shown that all three markets are closely linked, and that LME traded copper contracts are the dominant source of price discovery for the other exchanges.

 Financial market conventions and empirical studies have grouped copper futures contracts with other base metals futures contracts together as an asset class or a sub-asset class.
 The Base Metals grouping usually includes futures contracts on Aluminium (sometimes including Aluminium Alloy contracts), Copper, Lead, Nickel, Tin, and Zinc, and they are also sometimes called Industrial Metals, Non-ferrous Metals, and Non-precious Metals.
 All of the metals in this group have associated LME contracts available for trading.